 Just about everyone can agree water is a top priority in a disaster/SHTF scenario.
 That’s why it is highly recommended that you stock up on as much water as you can.

 One of the most effective ways that you can have your own self-sustaining water source is to dig a well.
-Yes, it will require a lot of time, effort, and dedication on your part to build one.
+Yes, it requires time, effort, and dedication on your part to build one.
 You may also have to dig your well significantly deeper than most depending on your location.

-All of that hard work on your part will be well worth it in the end because there is simply no better way to ensure that you and your family will always have good, clean water for when disaster strikes.
+All of that hard work on your part will be well worth it in the end because there is simply no better way to ensure that you and your family will always have good, clean free water for the long term.

 In this article, we will talk about some of the most effective ways to dig a well.